Arsngrobg/SourceDiff/README.md

-# Iridium
+# SourceDiff
-**Iridium** is an advanced code analysis tool designed to measure and minimize structural distance between codebases.
+**SourceDiff** is an advanced code analysis tool designed to measure and minimize structural distance between codebases.
 It helps developers, educators, and code reviewers by analysing how similar codebases are.

-By leveraging static analysis, parse trees (PTs), and pattern recognition technique, **Iridium** provides **helpful refactoring suggestions** to align codebases more closely or to highlight significant divergences.
+By leveraging static analysis, parse trees (PTs), and pattern recognition technique, **SourceDiff** provides **helpful refactoring suggestions** to align codebases more closely or to highlight significant divergences.
 This makes it particularly useful for:
 - **Plagiarism or collusion** in academic environments